Welcome to The EDU Ledger.com! We’ve moved from Diverse.

 With the nation embroiled in an ongoing battle over the extent to which public institutions can consider race to remedy past injustices and ensure equal protection under the law, legal scholars have been railing the high-court’s ruling as one that could set the nation back by diluting the voting power of racial minorities at not just the state level, but potentially in local elections as well.

-Here’s what various legal scholars have been saying about the decision.
+Here’s a roundup of what other legal scholars have been saying about the decision:

 Kristen Clarke, the Earl C. and Anna H. Broady Chair at Howard University School of Law, said in a statement issued in her role as NAACP legal counsel that the ruling “defies precedent, ignores statutory text, and will reverse decades of progress we have made as a nation.”